187-Shogun/Marigold-ZetaMigration/mg-zeta-transition-project-scope.md

 ### External Services
 - Tableau Cloud (Creator + Explorer licenses)
-- GitHub Enterprise
+- GitHub Account

-### Personnel
-- Lead Consultant (full-time)
-- Data Engineering support (as needed)
-- SFDC team coordination
-- Business stakeholder engagement

-## Budget Considerations

-**Estimated Monthly Run Rate (post-deployment):**
-- GCP Infrastructure: $400-600/month
-- Tableau Cloud: TBD (based on license count)
-- **Total:** $400-600/month (excluding Tableau)

-## Project Organization

-### Steering Committee
-- Marigold stakeholders
-- Zeta coordination contacts
-- Data Engineering leadership

-### Core Team
-- Lead Consultant (Shogun)
-- Data Engineering Team (Ryan Whitehouse, Friscian Viales, Sai Rediboyina)
-- SFDC Team (Ryan Whitehouse, Pinal Kakadiya)
-- AWS Team (Rio Delfin)
-- Billing Team (Ryan Whitehouse, Erica Biehl, Jocelyn May)

 ### Communication
-- Weekly status updates
+- Weekly status updates every Monday
-- Bi-weekly steering committee check-ins
 - Slack channel for day-to-day coordination
 - Issue tracking via GitHub

 ## Assumptions

-1. Existing GCP project will be transferred to Zeta ownership
+1. Existing GCP project will be transferred to Zeta ownership (Potentially under sailthru.com organization)
-2. Marigold will establish new GCP organization/account
+2. Marigold will establish new GCP project (`mg-dw-workbench`)
-3. Both parties will cooperate on IP sharing during transition
-4. New Salesforce instance will maintain schema compatibility
+4. New Salesforce instance will maintain schema compatibility for plug-and-play migration of ETL pipelines
 5. NetSuite remains with Marigold Commercial
+6. Zeta yet to define how they are going to manage billing data
-6. AWS resources currently owned by CM remain with Commercial
+7. AWS resources currently owned by CM remain with Commercial
-7. Budget approval obtained for new infrastructure
-8. Zeta will establish separate AWS account for Enterprise exports

-## Next Steps

-1. Secure executive approval and budget allocation
-2. Initiate GCP account creation
-3. Begin Salesforce instance planning
-4. Schedule project kickoff meeting
-5. Establish communication channels and cadence

----

-**Document Status:** Draft v1.0
-**Next Review:** Post-kickoff meeting
+8. Zeta yet to define how they will continue to export CD usage data (Potentially to new AWS account)